 Steve Jobs personally lured Sculley to Apple using one of the most famous lines in the history of business.
 “Do you want to spend the rest of your life selling sugared water,” Jobs asked Sculley, “or do you want a chance to change the world?”

-John Sculley joined Apple with virtually no knowledge of the tech industry.
-What he did know was how to sell products, and particularly how to sell them as being part of an aspirational lifestyle.
+Sculley, who followed previous Apple CEOs Mike Scott and Mike Markkula, joined the company with virtually no knowledge of the tech industry.
+What he did know was how to sell products — and particularly how to sell them as part of an aspirational lifestyle.

-06At Apple, the idea was that he would run the company alongside Steve Jobs, who was then Chairman of the company.
-Jobs and Apple’s engineers would take care of the cutting-edge technology, while Sculley would use his marketing expertise to legitimize Apple.
+At Apple, the idea was that he would run the company alongside Jobs, who served as chairman at the time.
+Jobs and Apple’s engineers would take care of the cutting-edge technology, while Sculley would use his marketing expertise to legitimize the company.

 Everything went well for Sculley at first.
 Shortly after arriving at Apple, he brought back co-founder Steve Wozniak, who had been enjoying some time away from Cupertino.
 Woz began work on getting the mouse to work on the in-development Apple IIc.

 May turned out to be a very significant month in Sculley’s history.
 In May 1985, two years after he arrived in Cupertino, he carried out a major, company-wide reorganization of Apple.
 This involved stripping Jobs of his role running the Mac division and making him head of “new product development.”
 The move wound up being the first big step toward Jobs’ 1985 departure from Apple.